 The Constitution and By-Laws may be repealed or amended at any meeting by a two-thirds (2/3) vote- of those General members present, providing notice shall be given to all members at the time notices of the meeting are sent out.
 Suggestions, articles, sections, etc. shall be embodied in the notice.

 CORPORATE SEAL

 ROMANCOKE ON THE BAY IMPROVEMENT ASSOCIATION

-BY Judith Specht, SECRETARY
+BY Tammy Yokum, SECRETARY